 Typically, the inadvertent substitution of one for the other results in either a semantically incorrect program which is rejected by the compiler or in a program which behaves in the same way as if the intended construct had been written.
 In the case of a constrained array subtype, the two constructs differ in their treatment of sliding (conversion of an array value with bounds 100 ..
 103 to a subtype with bounds 200 ..
 203 will succeed; qualification will fail a run-time check).

-Potential task-based difficulties in Ada are avoided in Spark because Spark only supports the Ravenscar Tasking Profile wich removes order of access ambiguities
+Potential task-based difficulties in Ada are avoided in SPARK because SPARK only supports the Ravenscar Tasking Profile which removes order of access ambiguities .

-Problems arising from a faiure to use short-circuit Boolean forms almost never arise in Spark programs because access types, which are the largest driver of the need for short-circiut Boolean forms, are forbidden.
+Problems arising from a failure to use short-circuit Boolean forms are less frequent in SPARK programs because access types, which are the largest driver of the need for short-circuit Boolean forms, are forbidden.

 6.25.2 Guidance to language users

 If a possible need for short-circuit Booleans is identified, construct contracts that fully express the logic required, for example

+AI – Steve – construct a better example.

 if I < N and completed(X[I}) then . . . – should have been “and then”

+assert (i<N and completed[i])

-assert (completed(X[i] => I<N)
+assert (completed(X[i] => I<N))

+end if;

 6.26 Dead and Deactivated Code [XYQ]